514fmrepository-sudo/fmselfservicequickref/README.md

 # fmselfservicequickref
 quick reference for fm door
-514th AMW Finance Office - Self-Service Portal
+514th AMW Finance Office - Finance Resource Guide

-A quick reference guide for military members when finance office staff are unavailable.
+It's like having a knowledgable finance person available whenever to point the member in the right direction.

 Purpose

-This self-service portal provides 514th Air Mobility Wing members with immediate access to:
+This finance quick reference guide provides 514th Air Mobility Wing members with immediate access to:

 Contact information for finance-related issues/Common forms and documents/Important resources and websites/Frequently asked questions